datadryad/dryad-app/documentation/apis/api_accounts.md

 Get a token for making requests for secure parts of the API
 -----------------------------------------------------------

 Before making secure requests to the Dryad API, you'll need a token.
 Currently our tokens last 10 hours and a token will need to be renewed when it expires.
 You may get a token using these examples from a few programming environments.
 Replace &lt;bracketed&gt; items with the values you were given.
-For testing, you may choose to use a bash shell, a programming environment or a tool such as Postman.
+For testing, you may choose to use a bash shell, a programming environment, or a tool such as Postman.

 ```bash